followdiallo/cc10-api-project/README.md

   }
 ```

 **id**: Unique id for each queen.
-Based on Werk Room by season (starting with Shannel as 1, and Soju as 144).
+Based on Werk Room entrance by season (starting with Shannel as 1, and Soju as 144).

 **name**: The queen's name.